Irreducibility of iterates of post-critically finite quadratic polynomials over $\mathbb{Q}$: Abstract

 \section{Abstract}

-In this paper, we classify, up to three possible exceptions, all monic, post-critically finite quadratic polynomials $f(x)\in \mathbb{Z}[x]$ all of whose iterates are irreducible over $\mathbb{Q}$, but whose large enough iterates are reducible modulo every prime.
+In this paper, we classify, up to three possible exceptions, all monic, post-critically finite quadratic polynomials $f(x)\in \mathbb{Z}[x]$ with an iterate reducible module every prime, but all of whose iterates are irreducible over $\mathbb{Q}$.
 In particular, we obtain infinitely many new examples of the phenomenon studied in \cite{Jones}.
-While doing this, we also find, up to three possible exceptions, all integers $a$ such that all iterates of the quadratic polynomial $(x+a)^2-a-1$ are irreducible over $\mathbb{Q}$, which answers a stability question posed in \cite{AyadMcdonald}, except for three values of $a$.
+While doing this, we also find, up to three possible exceptions, all integers $a$ such that all iterates of the quadratic polynomial $(x+a)^2-a-1$ are irreducible over $\mathbb{Q}$, which answers a question posed in \cite{AyadMcdonald}, except for three values of $a$.
 Finally, we make a conjecture that suggests a necessary and sufficient condition for the stability of any monic, post-critically finite quadratic polynomial over any field of characteristic $\neq 2$.

 \subjclass[2010]{Primary 11R09, 37P15}

 \keywords{iteration, quadratic polynomial, post-critically finite}